Skip to main content

 Trail Accelerator Grants

 To grow the quantity and quality of mountain bike trail communities, we need to accelerate the pace of trail building.
-Trail Accelerator grants provide a jump-start to communities that have the interest and political support to develop trail systems but need assistance to get projects up and running.
-A Trail Accelerator grant offers awardees professional trail planning and consultation services to launch their trail development efforts, which can often leverage additional investment from local, regional, and national partners.
+Trail Accelerator Grants provide a jump-start to communities that have the interest and political support to develop trail systems but need assistance to get projects up and running, or need further education and resources along the way.

 Email Marty Caivano with any questions not answered below.